urutau-nz/access_resilience/README.md

 Use current hazard data and Monte Carlo to simulate hazardous events in Christchurch and assess the change in access by using the EDE.

-Simulation will close destinations and certain routes based on assumptions TBC.
+Simulation determines which roads and destinations are exposed in initiialise_hazard.py and drop_raods.py it then closes destinations and certain routes based on a two damage state fragility curve process outlined in the close_destinations.py and drop_roads.py files. program.py will run this simulation and save results to sql

-Produce risk and/or fragility curves for different hazard AEPs (interpolate for more points) and the change in EDEs from simulations.
+Running compile_results.py will then format the big nearest_matrix to be ready for plotting

 ________________________________________________________________________________